Science Literacy (SCIL)

 Experiential Learning in Food, Energy and Water Systems IICrosslisted with SCIL 800

-Prerequisites: 15 hours of coursework towards the Food, Energy, and Water in Society Minor including SCIL 300 (at the 400 level) or 12 hours of graduate coursework (at the 800 level).
+Prerequisites: 15 hours of coursework towards the Food, Energy, and Water in Society Minor including SCIL 300 (at the 400 level) or 12 hours of graduate coursework for SCIL 800, and permission.

 Course details